-Insert a piece of soft plastic (I”m using the guitar pick) between the keyboard cover and laptop case and carefully lift it up.
+Insert a piece of soft plastic (I”m using the guitar pick) between the keyboard cover and bottom case and carefully lift it up.

 Be careful, there are two cables running from the keyboard cover to the motherboard.
 You’ll see this cables on the next pictures.

-Place the keyboard cover so you can access four screws securing the keyboard.
+Place the keyboard cover so you can access four screws.